 The biggest wow moment for me came during a Shirley Ankrum barrel clinic I attend every year in Utah.
 I had actually hosted a Shirley clinic here in Elko in March of the same year and she voiced a concern about how skinny Daubie was during that clinic, although he was working well and doing everything that was being asked of him.
 Upon my arrival at the Utah clinic and after tying my horses to the trailer, Shirley came over to say hello and instead she stood completely still, slacked jawed just staring at Daubie.
 She asked is that the same gelding?
 I told her it was and she was literally speechless at the change in his appearance.
 He was no longer skinny, in fact he was bursting out of his own skin with health, his eyes were shiny and bright, his mane was thick, down past his shoulder and his luscious tail was dragging on the ground.
 His once lackluster coat was shiny and honestly gleamed in the sun.
 All that was second though to his overall body condition which had gone from skinny, showing ribs, back and hip bones to a horse whose frame was now well covered with flesh and whose muscles couldn t have been more pronounced if he had been posing for that moment.
 And of course he thinks he is all that , while being a joy to ride and compete on.
 He runs every run with his heart and tries as hard as he is physically possible of doing.
 I excited about our barrel-racing career together – if I can actually stay on him.

 I had not changed his feeding program, with the exception of adding Nutrena Safe Choice and starting him on Synergy Compete as directed.
 These were not overnight changes; they did take time to happen; however my biggest astonishment was that they did indeed happen.
 I ve used other products and have never been as satisfied with the results of any of them as I am with Synergy.
-I will continue using it, and will not hesitate to recommend it to all my horse friends and fellow competitors.
+I will continue using it, and I don’t hesitate recommending it to all my horse friends and fellow competitors.